 In addition, most side effects are mild and short-lived, such as a bit of bruising near the injection site.
 The key to minimizing side effects is to have the work performed by someone who is highly trained in injecting BOTOX® and who has devised your treatment plan carefully.
 Beware of having BOTOX® injections in a non-medical setting without the supervision of a board certified plastic surgeon.

 In the end, BOTOX® offers a quick and safe way to rejuvenate your facial appearance without the expense, risk, and downtime of surgery.
 Currently, Allergan is offering a special for first time users of BOTOX®.
 Their loyalty program, Brilliant Distinctions, is offering a $50 rebate for anyone who has their first ever BOTOX® injections between now and March 31, 2018.
-Contact our office to learn how to take advantage of this rebate and set up a free consultation with Dr. Slack.
+Contact our office to set up a consultation with Dr. Slack and learn how to take advantage of this rebate.
 He will discuss your specific concerns, and offer a realistic assessment of the kinds of results this or any other treatment will provide.